Key Lime Pie Bars

 - Make sure the filling is well mixed before adding it to the crust.

-- The egg whites for the meringue need to be whipped to about medium peaks.
+- The egg whites for the meringue need to be whipped to soft peaks.
 Turn off the mixer and make your syrup.
-Once the syrup is at temperature, turn the mixer on high and slowly stream the syrup in.
+Once the syrup is at temperature, turn the mixer on medium and slowly stream the syrup in.

 - Do NOT stir the syrup once the sugar is dissolved.